 I am also engaged in two public-policy related projects.
 One is a Metaketa II field experiment on the formalization of low-income microentrepreneurs, in which I collaborate with Anna-Katharina Lenz, Rafael Goldszmitdt, and Martin Valdivia.
 Data collection from the endline survey was recently completed and data analysis is being carried out.
 The other is a joint project with Natalia Bueno and Felipe Nunes in which we are assessing the political impacts of the "Minha Casa, Minha Vida" housing program.
 We are finishing a paper based on the first wave of a survey of beneficiaries and non-beneficiaries that ended in 2018, and a second wave is being planned for the second semester of 2019.

-- (Forthcoming 2020, with Daniela Campello) "Merit, Luck and Representation'', Cambridge University Press.
+- (Forthcoming 2020, with Daniela Campello) "The Volatility Curse: Exogenous Shocks and Representation in Resource-Rich Democracies'', Cambridge University Press.

 - (2018, with David Samuels) "Partisans, Antipartisans, and Nonpartisans: Voting Behavior in Brazil'' Cambridge University Press.